|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Thai cucumber salad recipe is easy to make and brimming with the quintessential tastes of Thai cooking.
 It's one of my personal all-time favorite salads across any and all cuisines, and it takes only 10 minutes to prepare.
-Serve this unique and healthy salad as a side dish at dinner, or as a light and tasty lunch or snack.
+Serve this unique salad as a side dish at dinner, or as a light and tasty lunch or snack.
 Also, a great salad recipe for a party, BBQ, picnic, or potluck party, since it can be made as you're going out the door!

-- 1 English cucumber (or 2 field cucumbers, washed and dried, cut into bite-size chunks
+1 English cucumber or 2 field cucumbers, washed and dried, cut into bite-size chunks

-1 shallot, minced, or 1/4 cup minced purple onion)
+1 shallot, minced, or 1/4 cup minced red onion

 1 fresh red chili, de-seeded and minced, or 1/4 cup diced red bell pepper